nickjeter/odin-recipes/README.md

 # odin-recipes

-This is a simple HTML only project to build competency with git/github/HTML
+This is a simple HTML/CSS project to build competency with git/github/HTML/CSS